-- 5.5.17 An entity shall measure expected credit losses of a financial instrument in a way that reflects: - (a) an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes; - (b) the time value of money; and - (c) reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions. - 5.5.18 When measuring expected credit losses, an entity need not necessarily identify every possible scenario.
-However, it shall consider the risk or probability that a credit loss occurs by reflecting the possibility that a credit loss occurs and the possibility that no credit loss occurs, even if the possibility of a credit loss occurring is very low be required. if an entity does not have a group of assets with similar risk characteristics, it does not make the additional assessment.
+- 5.5.17 An entity shall measure expected credit losses of a financial instrument in a way that reflects: - (a) an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes; - (b) the time value of money; and - (c) reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions. - 5.5.18 When measuring expected credit losses, an entity need not identify every necessarily possible scenario.
+However, it shall consider the risk or probability that a credit loss reflecting the by occurs possibility that a credit loss occurs and the possibility that no credit loss occurs, even if the possibility of a credit loss occurring is very low. - 5.5.19 The maximum period to consider when measuring expected credit losses is the maximum the current market rate of interest would, in effect, impose fair value measurement on financial assets that are otherwise measured at amortised cost.
+If the terms of a financial asset measured at amortised cost are renegotiated or otherwise modified because of financial difficulties of the borrower or issuer, impairment is measured using the original effective interest rate before the modification of terms.
+Cash flows relating to shortterm receivables are not discounted if effect of discounting immaterial.
+If a financial asset measured at amortised cost has a variable interest rate, the discount rate for measuring any impairment loss under paragraph 5 (given above) is the current effective interest under rate(s) determined contract.
+As a practical expedient, a creditor may measure impairment of a financial asset measured at amortised cost on the basis of an instrument's fair value using an observable market price. calculation of the present value of the estimated future cash flows of a collateralised financial asset reflects the cash flows that may result from foreclosure less costs for obtaining and selling the collateral, whether or not foreclosure is probable.